-Services During The Appeal Process
+Continuing Services During The Appeal Process

-To continue services, the appeal must involve the termination, suspension or reduction of a previously authorized course of treatment and have been ordered by an authorized provider.
+To continue services while the appeal is being processed, the appeal must involve the termination, suspension or reduction of a previously authorized course of treatment and have been ordered by an authorized provider.
 If the decision is upheld and services are continued, the member may be financially responsible for the charges.

-- A request for an appeal must be submitted by the member (or authorized representative acting on the member's behalf) on or before the later of 10 Business Days from the date of the original denial letter, or the Day the service will be reduced or - The time period covered by the original authorization must not have ended. - The member or their representative requests an extension of these benefits.
+- A request for an appeal must be submitted by the member (or authorized representative acting on the member's behalf) on or before the later of 10 Days from the date of the original denial letter, or the Day the service will be reduced or end. - The time period covered by the original authorization must not have ended. - The member or their representative requests an extension of these benefits.